 Highline Colleges' disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
-Highline's Title IX coordinator is trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking and taught how to investigate and hearing process that protects the safety of the victim and promotes accountability.
+Highline's Title IX coordinator is trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking and taught how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+Title IX regulations assure that the accuser and the accused will have the same opportunities to have others present, including an advisor of the individual's choosing, in any disciplinary-related meeting.